blueburrito24/obsidiannotes/University/Year 2/CS2DSA/Data Structures Unit 2.md

 For large datasets using an efficient algorithm is what matters, not processor speed.
 Inefficient algorithms can lead to memory overflow and failure to solve larger problems.

 ## Average Case VS. Worst Case Analysis
+Some algorithms perform differently on different inputs:

+**Quick sort example:**

+- Average case: O(n log n) on random data
+- Worst case: O(n²) when data is already sorted or reverse-sorted